Recommended components for USB 3.0 High-Speed Cameras

-Most built-in USB 3.0 controllers are not adequate for high bandwidth (high speed / high resolution) USB 3.0 cameras, and will result in dropped frames and other instabilities).
+Most built-in USB 3.0 controllers are not adequate enough for high bandwidth / high resolution USB cameras.
+As a result this will cause dropped frames and other instabilities).
 We do not recommend more than 1 camera on laptops because of this.

 Built in USB 3.0 controllers work but the performance varies wildly depending on the chipset, cameras bandwidth requirements, and how many camera's are used in total.